tomaskir/netxms-puppet/README.md

   netxmsd_db_login       => 'netxms',               # required - db login
   netxmsd_db_pwd         => 'netxms',               # required - db password
   netxmsd_log_failed_sql => 'yes',                  # optional, defaults to 'yes'
-  netxmsd_logfile        => '/var/log/netxmsd.log', # optional, defaults to '/var/log/netxmsd.log'
+  netxmsd_logfile        => '/var/log/netxmsd',     # optional, defaults to '/var/log/netxmsd.log'
+  f_owner              => 'root',                   # optional - defaults to 'root' - set owner of the config file
+  f_group              => 'root',                   # optional - defaults to 'root' - set group of the config file
+  f_mode               => '0600',                   # optional - defaults to '0600' - set security of the config file
 }
 ```

 ##### Notes:
-1) Please note that the init script of nxagentd as of version 1.2.17 doesnt support a "status" call.<br>
-----In effect, this mean that Puppet will restart the nxagentd service on each run.<br>
-----This has been fixed in 2.0-M1.<br>
-----For a patch for older versions, see: https://www.radensolutions.com/chiliproject/issues/673<br>

-2) Please note that deploying NetXMS Server using Puppet doesnt initialize the DB.<br>
+1) Please note that deploying NetXMS Server using Puppet doesnt initialize the DB.<br>
 ----You still have to manually run "nxdbmng init".<br>

-3) Currently I highly recommend using the 'beta' NetXMS releases.<br>
-----This can be set in the 'apt::netxms_repo' class.<br>
-----The beta NetXMS releases are very stable, and contain fixes for multiple issues.

 #### Final words:
 If you find any issues with this module, or have any feedback, please let me know!